 The standard instruments required for any intubation should be available.
 For intubation, the provider will need a laryngoscope handle and blade with proper lighting, a properly-sized endotracheal tube, an air-filled syringe to inflate the cuff, a stylet, and a source of oxygen.
 The gold standard for monitoring endotracheal intubation is end-tidal carbon dioxide monitoring .
 Suction should always be prepared if available.
 Non-paralyzing or depolarizing induction agents such as propofol can be used to determine if the patient can be ventilated before long-acting paralytic agents are administered.
 Non-depolarizing induction agents can be used to perform rapid sequence intubation also; however, these should not be used until it is determined that a patient can be properly ventilated via a bag-valve-mask.

 Additional equipment necessary for intubating a difficult airway should be located at the bedside as well.
 This equipment will be dictated by the clinician who is performing the procedure and what is available.
 It is prudent to have a 'difficult airway cart' in any unit where intubations are frequently performed such as the emergency department (ED), intensive care unit (ICU), operating room (OR).
 Options include a video laryngoscope, Combitube, bougies, intubating laryngeal mask airway, intubating stylet, fiber-optic bronchoscope, and an articulating laryngoscope.

 The personnel necessary include the healthcare provider performing the intubation.
 While not completely necessary, it is helpful to have an assistant available.
-In the case of a suspected difficult airway, it is vital that an anesthesiologist be consulted early and that the patient be transported to an area where mechanical ventilators are present.
+In the case of a suspected difficult airway, it is vital that an anesthesiologist is consulted early and that the patient is transported to an area where mechanical ventilators are present.

 All required equipment should be immediately available at the bedside, and all necessary medications should be drawn up in syringes.
 Reliable intravenous access should be confirmed prior to intubation.